-- 1. Escort staff are determined by the warden or designate, according to the assigned inmate escort risk level. - 2. s.15 escorts are conducted by staff who are assigned by the warden or designate. - 3. s.15 escorts are conducted by a correctional officer.
+- 1. Escort staff are determined by the warden or designate, according to the assigned inmate escort risk level. - 2. s.15 escorts are conducted by staff who are assigned by the warden or designate. - 3. s.15 escorts are conducted bys.15 correctional officer.
 Additional staff may be assigned by the warden or designate. - 4. s.15 escorts are conducted by s.15 correctional officers.
 The warden or designate may assign additional staff to these escorts. - 5.
-Staff are required to use all equipment designated for an off grounds escort/transport (s.15 s.15 and are required to sign out this equipment with a CS s.15
+Staff are required to use all equipment designated for an off grounds escort/transport (s.15 s.15 Protective vest) and are required to sign out this equipment with a CS from the armory.